metabolize/use-local-credential-storage/README.md

 [![license](https://img.shields.io/npm/l/use-local-credential-storage?style=flat-square)][npm]

 React hook for storing and retrieving login credentials for a web app using [window.localStorage][localStorage].

-Works well with Create React App / Gatsby / JAMstack.
+Works well with Create React App / Gatsby / JAMstack or any kind of app which needs to authenticate requests to some kind of API.

 [localStorage]: https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
 [npm]: https://npmjs.com/use-local-credential-storage/

 ## Usage